Scope and Motivation

 Should I use dense retrieval or sparse retrieval for my RAG system?

-Use both.
-Huang and Huang’s survey finds that hybrid retrieval, combining sparse methods like BM25 with dense methods like DPR or Contriever, consistently outperforms either method alone .
-BM25 handles exact terminology; dense retrieval captures semantic relationships.
-The combination covers both failure modes.
+Both.
+Neither alone is sufficient.
+Huang and Huang’s survey finds that hybrid retrieval (sparse BM25 combined with dense methods like DPR or Contriever) consistently outperforms either in isolation .
+The reason is straightforward: BM25 catches exact terminology that embedding models miss; dense retrieval captures semantic relationships that keyword matching cannot.

-How should I evaluate my RAG system’s quality?
+How should I evaluate the quality of my RAG system?

 Is RAG sufficient on its own, or should I also fine-tune my model?